chartergreenm/notes/README.md

 5. Learn to say "no" to tasks that are outside your scope or don't align with your goals.
 6. Stay up-to-date with technology and programming languages.
 Continuously learning and adapting to new tools and techniques can make you a more valuable asset to your team or organization.
 7. Collaborate with others and share knowledge.
 Programming can be a solitary task, but working with teammates and sharing ideas can lead to more innovative solutions and a better work-life balance.

+# 2024-01-12
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity and clarity enhance robustness and evolvability, which are often more valuable than a marginal performance boost."

+In practice, this means you should not try to optimize your code before understanding where the real bottlenecks lie.
+Write code that works correctly and is easy to understand, then measure its performance.
+Only after identifying the actual slow parts through profiling should you consider optimizing.
+This approach saves time, reduces bugs, and enhances the longevity of your software projects.